LLonghi/LoopJs/README.md

 # LoopJs
-JS Version of the LoopHero game, justo for fun and skill tests.
+JS Version of the LoopHero game, just for fun and skill tests.
 \
 \
 For now, its just a MVP, loots of test code and not that good functions too.